kerumai/kerumai.github.com/_posts/2016-03-13-the-egg-of-columbus.md

 _Our team just jerry-rigged brakes for the wheels, and won the prize._

-## Requirements are rarely all set in stone
+## Requirements are Rarely All Set in Stone

 Once you've spent some time analyzing solutions for a problem, you'll often have insights that the originator of the requirements did not.
 So if you think that removal or weakening of a requirement will reduce the cost or risk, than have confidence and try it.